ShreyaKumari13/Email-Analyzer/README.md

 npm run dev
 ```

-Access the application at `http://localhost:3000`
+Access the application at `http://localhost:3000` or the deployed version at https://email-analyzer-ivory.vercel.app

 ### Production Mode